 If you use Cannabis Indica, one RSO syringe will feature around 600 mg of THC.
 Keeping your concentrate in this manner offers the additional benefit of extending its shelf life.

-- VERSATILE USE - Our borosilicate glass syringe can be used for glue application, refilling ink cartridges, and getting in hard to reach places.
+- VERSATILE USE - Our 10 pack of borosilicate glass syringes can be used for glue application, refilling ink cartridges, and getting in hard to reach places.
 The 1ml glass...

 - RESISTS CHANGES IN TEMPERATURE - Tired of using a luer lock glass syringe that cracks and breaks easily?
 Borosilicate is designed to stay completely intact even when it...

 How Is Rick Simpson Oil Dosed?